 Prior DWI convictions may override the presumption of non-incarceration.
 In a 2010 decision, the Appellate Division considered a DWI defendant’s argument that the trial court failed to apply the presumption when it sentenced him to forty-five days in jail, among other penalties, for DWI with a child in the car.
 The defendant cited the fact that he had no prior criminal convictions.
 The court ultimately rejected this argument, based in part on the defendant’s two prior DWI convictions that occurred twenty-five and thirty years earlier.

 Attorney Evan Levow represents people charged with alleged DWI, including DWI involving children in the car, in New Jersey municipal courts.
 He can help you understand your rights and options, guide you through the court process, and prepare the best defense for your case.
-Please contact Levow DWI Law today online or at (877) 593-1717 to schedule a free and confidential consultation with a member of our skilled and experienced team.
+Please contact Levow DWI Law, P.C. today online or at (877) 593-1717 to schedule a free and confidential consultation with a member of our skilled and experienced team.